blueCycle/aws-Inferentia-poc/README.md

-# Inferencing on Inf2 instances running in EKS
+# Inferencing on Inf2 instances with vLLM running in EKS
-This is a setup guide to help with Inferentia POC on EKS

-# Llama2 Multitenancy with EKS on Inf2

 The goal of this document is to deploy llama2-13b model in a multitenancy setup with EKS and Inf2 instances.

 ## Tables of Contents